Certain Government Payments (1099-G)

 Frequently Asked Questions

 The Kansas Department of Revenue is required by federal law to issue this form to you as an informational statement for your records.
 It reports all state income tax overpayments in the previous year.
-The Internal Revenue Service will also receive the 1099-G information.
+The Internal Revenue Service will also receive the information on the 1099-G form.

-You may need to report some or the entire amount shown on Form 1099-G on your federal return if you itemized your federal deductions last year.
+You may need to report some or the entire amount shown on 1099-G form on your federal return if you itemized your federal deductions last year.
 To figure how much to report, complete the worksheet included in your federal booklet.
 For more information, you may need to contact the Internal Revenue Service.
-You will subtract the amount you include on your federal Form 1040, on your Kansas Form K-40.
+You will subtract the amount you include on your federal 1040 form, on your Kansas K-40 form.

-In cases where a joint return is filed the 1099-G contains the lower numeric Social Security number.
+In cases where a joint return is filed, the 1099-G form contains the lower numeric Social Security number.

-No, this is a record of an overpayment for the previous year.
+No, this is a record of an overpayment (refund) for the previous year.

-We issued the overpayment to you, and based on your instructions, we applied the money to your estimated tax account.
+We issued the refund to you, and based on your instructions, we applied the money to your estimated tax account.
 This does not change the fact that you received an overpayment.
-Therefore we are required to report the amount on Form 1099-G.
+Therefore we are required to report the amount on 1099-G form.

 Even though the refund was applied to an outstanding account, we are required to report it as a refund you were entitled to receive.